Feeling Broken? 7 Truths to Lift Your Head

 In truth, God’s power shows up when we are weak, not when we are succeeding in our own strength.
 Every broken moment is an opportunity to turn to God and watch for his power to be made perfect through you.

-God used a broken heart to return King David to Himself.
+God used a broken heart to call King David back into his love.

-When I keep my heart soft, God uses brokenness in my life to show me just how much I need God’s everlasting arms to catch me.
+When I keep my heart soft, God uses brokenness to show me just how much I need his everlasting arms to catch me.
+His grace meets me in my weakness, leading me deeper into his love for me.

 When our fists cling tightly to what we think we can control and manage, God lets us hold on.
-Our holding on is also what keeps God from working the next miracle in our lives.
+The act of holding on is also what keeps God from working miracles in our lives.

-5. Struggles remind us of our need for Jesus.
+5. Feeling broken reminds us of our need for Jesus.

-6. Brokenness often leads us to let go of the wheel.
+6. Brokenness often leads us to relinquish the desire for control.

 7. Only through the brokenness of Christ do we find healing.

-God used a broken body, pierced for our sins, to provide salvation for all humankind.
+Lastly, Jesus reminds us that all healing is found through brokenness.
+God used Jesus’ broken body, pierced for our sins, to provide salvation for all humankind.
+Because Christ was broken, we can turn to him and find wholeness.

 ~~~